If you can't find the information you're looking for and still have questions, please don't hesitate to contact us. We're here to help.

 What if I haven’t met one or more of the course prerequisites?
 Can I still apply?

 Yes, you may still apply.
 If you are admitted but have not completed one or more of the prerequisite courses, you will be required to complete the courses before enrolling in the fall semester.
 Keep in mind that it is in your best interest to complete most of the prerequisites before you apply.
 Not only will this strengthen your application, if admitted it will make the summer before you enroll more enjoyable if you don’t have to complete multiple classes.

 Can I use AP classes to fulfill the prerequisites?

-For physics, AP Physics 1 or C, or IB Higher Level Physics courses may satisfy the requirement if the course is recognized by the students’ undergraduate institution and in accordance with the institutions’ requirements.
+Upon review, scores of 4 or 5 on AP exams will fulfill prerequisites only if your undergraduate school has awarded credit for the relevant courses and the credits appear on your transcript.For physics, AP Physics 1 or C, or IB Higher Level Physics courses may satisfy the requirement if the course is recognized by the students’ undergraduate institution and in accordance with the institutions’ requirements.
 (Test scores from AP Physics 2, the IB Standard Level Physics, and the gaokao university entrance exam do not fulfill the prerequisite.)

 Can I waive the TOEFL exam?

-For international students, is there a minimum TOEFL score that must be achieved?
+Is there a minimum TOEFL score that must be achieved?

 Can other tests of English proficiency, such as the IELTS, be substituted for the TOEFL?